 What are the key differences between criminal and civil cases?

-- Charge may be rape, sexual assault, sexual harassment, etc.
+- The charge may be rape, sexual assault, sexual harassment, etc.

 - Government brings the charges